Census Dots

 Black

-Of the 1,860 places in Texas, West Lake Hills is the 523rd most populous.
+West Lake Hills is ranked the 543rd most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+West Lake Hills was ranked the 523rd most populous place in the 2020 Census.

 West Lake Hills's White Population